-1) $500 for participants who wish to make their own lodging arrangements in the county visits.
-Participants who select this option will be required to cover the cost of required lodging for the October session.
+1) $500 for participants who wish to make lodging arrangements during the county visits.
+Participants who select this option must cover the required lodging for the October session.
 Additional details will be provided upon acceptance into the program.

 Participants are highly encouraged to stay overnight for each county session.

-Often, businesses and non-profits have continuing education funds to help employees participate in leadership development programs like UTSRL.
+Often, businesses and non-profits have continuing education funds to help employees participate in leadership development programs like UT Southern Regional Leadership.
 Participants are encouraged to reach out to their employers for support.

 Limited scholarship support may be available through the Turner Center for Rural Vitality, but scholarship support is not guaranteed.

-For questions about dates, requirements, tuition, and scholarships, please reach out to Rebecka Cronin, Program Officer at the Turner for Rural Vitality (firstname.lastname@example.org),
+If you have questions about dates, requirements, tuition, and scholarships, please contact Catherine Cate, Interim Director at the Turner for Rural Vitality (email@example.com), or call 865-660-0090.

 Building a vibrant rural community requires everyone to be part of creating innovative solutions.
-At the Turner Center, we bring leaders from across the community – faith leaders; federal, state and local governments; business leaders; and non-profits – so that we can build upon our assets to find new opportunities for growth and unlock the potential in our rural spaces.
+At the Turner Center, we bring leaders from across the community – faith leaders; federal, state, and local governments; business leaders; and non-profits – to build upon our assets to find new growth opportunities and unlock the potential in our rural spaces.

 Small Business and Workforce Development

 Growing a vibrant rural community requires a strong business community.
 We strive to offer resources and programs for the small businesses and entrepreneurs at the heart of our community.
-As rural economies continue to shift and change, we offer programs to ensure our workforce is ready to face the challenges of the future.
+As rural economies shift and change, we provide programs to ensure our workforce is ready to face future challenges.

 Access to Healthcare

 Affordable, quality healthcare is essential to the livelihood of the community.
-At the Turner Center, we connect the resources of our campus, like our nursing program, with partners in the community, like our local hospital, faith communities, and civic organizations.
+At the Turner Center, we connect our campus resources, like our nursing program, with community partners like our local hospital, faith communities, and civic organizations.
 By working together, we find innovative ways to lower the cost of healthcare to providers and patients, building a healthier community for everyone.